-These modules will enrich your appreciation for the art of yoga and developing a personal home practice, adapting yoga to more effectively and efficiently be of benefit to you and your everyday life.
+Enrich your appreciation for the art of yoga and developing a personal home practice, adapting yoga to more effectively and efficiently be of benefit to you and your everyday life.
 The course includes a detailed manual and between the sessions there will be guided home practice and home study.

-Each module will be in a small group setting with a balance of practical work, practice skills, in-depth explorations and underpinning philosophies and comparative traditions, with group discussions, sharing and inquiry for greater context of understanding.
+A small group setting with a balance of practical work, practice skills, in-depth explorations and underpinning philosophies and comparative traditions, with group discussions, sharing and inquiry for greater context of understanding.

 Traditional teachings applicable to any style of practice

-The modules has been developed in collaboration with Paul Harvey based on his Foundation Course (which I took back in 2005 and loved every minute of it).
+Developed in collaboration with Paul Harvey based on his Foundation Course (which I took back in 2005 and loved every minute of it).
 Paul was trained by TKV Desikachar over 25 years who contributed to Paul's own training course.
 It is a traditional but non-dogmatic approach to yoga, inclusive and welcoming of individual adaptations, styles of practice, and experience.